-a.
-While under the influence of an intoxicant or a controlled substance, or both, under the influence of any other drug to a degree which renders him or her incapable of safely driving, or under the combined influence of an intoxicant and any other drug to a degree which renders him or her incapable of safely driving (hereafter, referred to as "under the influence of an intoxicant or drugs, or both"); or b.
+- a.
+While under the influence of an intoxicant or a controlled substance, or both, under the influence of any other drug to a degree which renders him or her incapable of safely driving, or under the combined influence of an intoxicant and any other drug to a degree which renders him or her incapable of safely driving (hereafter, referred to as "under the influence of an intoxicant or drugs, or both"); or - b.
 While the person has a prohibited alcohol concentration (see Section A, 2, above).
 In State v.
 Muehlenberg, 118 Wis.
 2d 502, 508, 347 N.W.
 2d 914, 917 (Ct.
 App.
-1984), the Wisconsin Court of Appeals held that this provision, establishing a per se violation for driving with a BAC of 0.1% or more, was not unconstitutionally void for vagueness since persons of common intelligence could, with a fair degree of definiteness, know when they are in danger of violating that provision.
+1984), the Wisconsin Court of Appeals held that the provision, enacted in Ch.
+20, Laws of 1981, establishing a per se violation for driving with a BAC of 0.1% or more, was not unconstitutionally void for vagueness since persons of common intelligence could, with a fair degree of definiteness, know when they are in danger of violating that provision.